 The Gemological Institute of America (GIA) has put these stones through the most rigorous of tests.
 They found only 3 things that could cause the filling to come out.

 The other is laser treatment.
 While filled diamond can, under unusual circumstances become "unfilled", laser treatment is permanent.
-While filling will be primarily done on eye-visible feathers within a diamond, lasering will be done on eye-visible black inclusions in a diamond.
+While filling will be primarily done on eye-visible feathers within a diamond, laser drilling will be done on eye-visible black inclusions in a diamond.
 Here are before and after shots of a marquise diamond with black crystals.
-One was lasered out.
+One was laser drilled.

 Two very important facts you want to keep in mind about laser treated diamonds is this.